ideepaknishadd/ideepaknishadd/README.md

 ### 🏢 Communities Heritage Private Limited, Ahmedabad (08/2023 - Present)
 **Jr. Android Developer**
 - **Android 14 Upgrade**: Led the migration of the Myco app to Android 14, ensuring compatibility and optimizing performance.
+- **Architecture Migration**: Helped in transitioning the app architecture from MVC to MVVM.
 - **Codebase Migration**: Spearheaded the transition from Butterknife to DataBinding, reducing app size and improving maintainability.
 - **Advanced Integrations**: Implemented **PhonePe payment gateway**, **Amazon Rekognition**, and **ML Kit Vision** for enhanced functionality.
 - **Performance Optimization**: Optimized legacy codebase, reducing unnecessary code and boosting app efficiency.